Crystallographic ordering of Al and Sn in {\alpha}-Ti

-Sets of Ti--Al and Ti--Sn alloys were designed based on currently accepted phase diagrams \cite{Murray1990,Schuster2006} and a planned ageing temperature of \SI{550}{\celsius}, with compositions chosen at and either side of the \textalpha{}/\textalpha{}+\textalpha{}$_2$ boundary.
-Ingots were arc melted under argon from pure elements, then hot-rolled and recrystallised using temperatures and times suitable for each composition, Table~\ref{table:composition-processing}, to produce equiaxed \textalpha{} microstructures.
-The bars were ice water quenched from the recrystallisation temperature, and half of each bar was then encapsulated under argon and isothermally aged at \SI{550}{\celsius} for \SI{80}{\day}.
+Binary compositions were chosen at and either side of the \textalpha{}/\textalpha{}+\textalpha{}$_2$ boundary, based on the chosen ageing temperature and currently accepted phase diagrams \cite{Murray1990,Schuster2006}.
+Ingots were arc melted under argon from pure elements, then processed to achieve equiaxed \textalpha{} microstructures using conditions appropriate for each composition, Table~\ref{table:composition-processing}.
+Bars were ice water quenched from the recrystallisation temperature, and half of each bar was then aged at \SI{550}{\celsius} under argon for \SI{80}{\day}.
 Compositions were measured using ICP-OES and LECO at TIMET UK, Witton, UK.